opengeos/lidar/README.rst

 ------------
 The level-set algorithm in the **lidar** package has been published in the following article:

 * **Wu, Q.**, Lane, C.R., Wang, L., Vanderhoof, M.K., Christensen, J.R., & Liu, H. (2018).
-Efficient Delineation of Nested Depression Hierarchy in Digital Elevation Models for Hydrological Analysis Using Level-Set Method. *Journal of the American Water Resources Association*. (in press) preprint_
+Efficient Delineation of Nested Depression Hierarchy in Digital Elevation Models for Hydrological Analysis Using Level-Set Method. *Journal of the American Water Resources Association*.
+DOI: `10.1111/1752-1688.12689`_ (in press) preprint_

 Applications of the level-set and contour-tree methods for feature extraction from LiDAR data: